ebpro/sample-websocket/README.md

 ## Running
 ### Java
-By default the server and the client bind on localhost:8025
+By default, the server and the client bind on localhost:8025

 Run the server
 ```shell script